Youtube Daddy

 [Written in memory of my daddy.
 There's a YouTube video link of this conversation to watch after reading this at the bottom of this post/chapter] <3

-“I think I ought to run away from home,” my father jokingly says as we sit on his couch that’s across from the TV stand he's had since I was a little girl.
+“I think I ought to run away from home,” my father jokingly says as we sit on his couch across from the TV stand he's had since I was a little girl.
+The stand is a light pine color, sectioned into three parts.
+On the right sits the TV, and on the left top shelf there’s an old radio player with CDs and tapes around it.
+The bottom shelf holds a pile of papers and other insignificant items.
+The silver radio player has two detachable square speaker boxes, but I’ve never seen them separated.

-“What we gon’ do in Chicago?,” I ask as I laugh in my signature high pitch giggle.
+“What we gon’ do in Chicago?”
+I ask, laughing in my signature high-pitched giggle.

-“Move in with your momma,” he says as he chews his gum.
-His voice lacks inflection which I didn’t know was needed to signal sarcasm.
-I turn my camera phone vertical to lay on his shoulder as I continue to record.
-I’m wearing a green and black jacket, a pearl/silver chain mix necklace, and am probably wearing Vans or Ed Hardys with skinny jeans since I’m going through my black rock girl phase.
+“Move in with your momma,” he says, chewing his gum.
+His voice lacks inflection, which I didn’t know was needed to signal sarcasm.
+I turn my phone vertically and rest it on his shoulder as I continue to record.
+I’m wearing a green and black jacket from Rue 21 with a pearl and silver chain necklace.
+I’m probably wearing Vans or Ed Hardys with skinny jeans.

 “You like my momma?”